cheatos101/slate/source/index.md

 `unzip record_37700.zip`

-Which will create the record_37700 directory, containing ECG_I.wav and RR_interval.hxd, our binary files.
+which will create the record_37700 directory, containing ECG_I.wav and RR_interval.hxd, our binary files.

-In this case, the ECG is synchronous, while the RR interval data is aynchronous.You can use the example on the right to guide you and find the equivalent for your favorite programming language.
+In this case, the ECG is synchronous, while the RR interval data is asynchronous.You can use the example on the right to guide you and find the equivalent to decode both files in your favorite programming language.

-As mentionned in the data resource documentation "Syncronous data is returned as a RIFF/WAV file and asynconous data is returned as a series of timestamp/value pairs encoded as long longs (8 bytes)."
+As mentionned in the data resource documentation: s
+"Syncronous data is returned as a RIFF/WAV file and asynconous data is returned as a series of timestamp/value pairs encoded as long longs (8 bytes)."
 This means that synchronous data does not contain the timestamps.
 You can easily know when a sample has been acquired though, because you can access the record start and know the sampling rate.
 For the asynchronous data, the first column represents the offset from the record's start, in HexoTimestamp.

 <aside class="notice">
-Although more complex, this method is much more efficient to implement to access raw data.
-That is because the JSON method will download everything in ascii (increasing file size compared to binary), and leave in the timestamps (effectively doubling or more the size of the file).
+Although more complex, this method is much more efficient to implement for accessing raw data.
+That is because the JSON method will download everything in ASCII (increasing file size compared to binary), and leave in the timestamps (effectively doubling or more the size of the file).
 Additionally, a maximum of 65535 data points are returned per query when accepting JSON responses.
-The additionnal paging necessary to access all the unsubsampled data would greatly reduce the download efficiency.
+The additional paging necessary to access all the unsubsampled data would greatly reduce the download efficiency.
 </aside>

 ## Getting GPS data